boshra-dev/weather-app/README.md

 ---

+## 🔐 Environment Variables
+- This project uses environment variables to store API keys securely.

+- API keys are not included in the repository and are loaded via .env files.

+---

 ## 🎨 UX Notes
 - Card-based layouts for daily and hourly forecasts to keep information easy to scan
 - Visual weather icons to make forecasts understandable at a glance